 Figure 2.
-Preferred alternative two - Expansion of existing abalone farm incudes the expansion of the existing pumphouse, placement of a solar array, addition of new pipelines and construction of new seawater reservoir.
+Preferred alternative two - Expansion of existing abalone farm, additional of solar and seawater reservoir.

 PURPOSE OF THE REPORT

 Lornay Environmental Consulting (Pty) Ltd was appointed to undertake the required Environmental Authorisation (EA) application process in terms of the Environmental Impact Assessment (EIA) Regulations, 2014 (as amended) promulgated under the National Environmental Management Act, 1998 (No. 107 of 1998; NEMA), for the proposed project.